 The major topic of our research is the membrane of cells.
-The membrane is the border that separates the outside from the inside of the cell or creates distinct volumes in organelles.
-However, the lipid bilayer is much more than a sack that surrounds the cell.
+The membrane is the border that separates the outside from the inside of the cell.
+However, the cell envelope and lipid bilayer is much more than a sack that surrounds the cell.
 Molecules and also signals have to cross this barrier.
-As the gatekeepers of cells, membrane proteins allow the active or passive transport of ions and molecules across the lipid barrier.
-In this function, such proteins have crucial roles which make them the most important medical drug targets in human and animal welfare.
-Once bound to a target, molecules can modulate the lipid-embedded protein, reducing or increasing their activity in signalling or transport.
+Here it is also, where phages bind and interact, and facilitate the transport of their genome into the host, often called a DNA “injection”.

 In our group we often study membrane proteins of microbes which are of a much simpler molecular architecture and thus easier to understand than their human counterparts.
-We investigate how such proteins insert, assemble and function in the membrane and are able to translate some of the principles to more complex proteins involved in human diseases.
+We investigate how such proteins insert, assemble and function in the membrane.

 We also study proteins and peptides that are secreted and interact with the membrane of a cell that is being attacked by e. g. a pathogen.
 An example would be bacterial secretion systems that make use of this mechanism to assemble a structure much like a syringe, to inject molecules into the eukaryotic host.
 Another interest in our group is the investigation of how membrane-embedded molecular motors works.